wp-plugins/open-table-widget/readme.txt

 Coming Soon!

 = Open Table Widget =
-*Open Table Widget* is a powerful WordPress widget that allows any restaurant, bar nightclub or eatery listed on Open Table to display a reservation form directly on their website.
-Choose from a number of configuration options to implement a reservation form that suits your website needs.
+*Open Table Widget* is a powerful WordPress widget that allows any restaurant, bar, nightclub or eatery listed on Open Table to display one or many reservation forms directly to their website.
+Choose from a number of configuration options to implement a reservation form that will help you increase user experience, reservations and profits!

-Using the widget is  and has a built in functionality to help you find your Open Table restaurant ID.
+Using the widget is made easier with in depth instructions and tips built right in.
+The plugin has a built in lookup service to help you find your Open Table restaurant ID and get you started.